CodeForPittsburgh/fishfryform/README.md

 ## Data

-All data for this proejct is stored on CARTO, which uses a PostGIS-enabled Postgresql database for geodata storage.
+All data for this project is stored on CARTO, which uses a PostGIS-enabled Postgresql database for geodata storage.
 Calls are made to the database using the CARTO SQL API.

 Data is stored in two tables:
-* **Venues table**: describes each venue
+* **Venues table**: describes each venue, and includes geo-attributes.
 * **Events table**: stores all dates/times for every events for every venue.
+Non-spatial.
+Related to venues table via a Venue ID field.

 # Tests